 After a few years in middle school, most students take more ownership of their learning and are ready to think about how they can improve.
 I used this form when I taught 8th grade.

 With high schoolers, it is really important that they look at their strengths and weaknesses so that they can address concerns while also using their strengths to help them to their best.
 I used this form when I taught high school.
+There are two pages, and the second page has a short answer section so you can get a lot more detailed answers from them.

 Do you want to know how you’re doing?
 Have students fill out a teacher report card and use their comments to guide your self-reflection.
 You’ll find out some interesting things about yourself, and because it’s anonymous, you’ll get honest answers.